tlverse/causalglm/README.md

 # causalGLM with the tlverse generalized targeted-learning framework (Actively being developed.)

 Basic simulations have been run to test the 95% CI coverage of the methods.
-Simulations suggest that most of the methods work (except coxph).
+Simulations suggest that most of the methods work (except maybe coxph).
 However, more extensive testing is needed to ensure there are no bugs.

 The plan is to have this package ready for use within the next two weeks or so.